eliataylor/hacked-lamp-cleaner/README.md

 cp -R tests/* __vault__/
 ```

-6. Lastly execute from CLI: `php cleaner.php tests html,php true | php review.php > review.html`
+6. Run: `php cleaner.php tests html,php true | php review.php > review.html`

 7. Open `review.html` in any browser to review any files modified and all bad code striped.
-If you have a JSONViewer, review the `infected.json` file.
-While testing, after adjusting your badFlags, re-run fresh:
+If you have a JSONViewer, you can also review the raw `infected.json` file.
+While testing and adjusting your `$badFlags` array, run fresh:
 ```
 rm -R __badcode__/ | rm infected.json | cp -R __vault__/* tests/ | php cleaner.php tests html,php true
 php review.php > review.html
 ```

-#### Delete all of things from your server when done w/ `rm -R ../hacked`
+#### Delete all of things from your server when done: `rm -R ../hacked`